 Your shoulder consists of a ’ball-and-socket joint’.
 The humerus (upper arm bone) has a rounded head (ball) that is attached to the glenoid cavity (socket) in the shoulder blade.
 Certain injuries can cause dislocation of the joint and damage to the humeral head.
-Damage to the back and outer portion of the humeral head can result in a defect called a Hill-Sachs lesion.
+Damage to the back and outer portion of the humeral head results in a defect called a Hill-Sachs lesion.
 A Hill-Sachs lesion usually occurs when the humeral head dislocates towards the front of the joint.

 What Causes a Hill-Sachs Lesion?

 Hill-Sachs lesions are associated with shoulder dislocation which may be caused by:

 - Contact sports as well as sports that involve overhead arm movements